How to Use a Batting Tee Like a Pro: Part 1

 With a batting tee, a hitter can slow down the hitting process and focus on their batting mechanics.
 Once the proper swing mechanics are ingrained into the hitter, the repetitive nature of hitting the ball off a tee reinforces their muscle memory so that in a game situation, the hitter instantly reacts to a thrown ball without thinking.
 A batting tee is portable and will also allow you to practice on your own time, without a partner or coach.

-Improper tee placement is the number one mistake that creates bad habits when using the tee.
+When first learning how to use a batting tee, improper tee placement is the number one mistake that creates bad habits.
 Lunging, casting, extending your arms, weak contact, and bat drag can all be caused by faulty tee placement.

 There are some important strategies to be aware of to determine where to place the tee for the optimal contact point when practicing with a batting tee.
 The most important thing to know is that these strategies will be different for every hitter.